TrevinoParker7/Agentic_AI_SOC_Analyst_Threat_Hunter/README.md

 > **What it is:** Final stage — ransomware, destruction, defacement, encryption.
 > **Why it matters:** This is where business operations break down.

----

-Would you like me to **expand the remaining stages (Defense Evasion ➝ Impact)** with **screenshots placeholders** just like the earlier ones, so your whole MITRE journey looks consistent and complete?